 - 1. Basic operations on matrices. - 2.
 Generation on various signals and Sequences (periodic and aperiodic), such as unit impulse, unit step, square, sawtooth, triangular, sinusoidal, ramp, sinc. - 3.
-Operations on signals and sequences such as addition, multiplication, scaling, shifting, folding, computation of energy and average power. - 4.
+Operations on signals and sequences such as addition, multiplication, scaling, shifting, folding. - 4.
 Finding the even and odd parts of signal/sequence and real and imaginary part of signal. - 5.
 Convolution between signals and sequences. - 6.
 Auto correlation and cross correlation between signals and sequences. - 7.
 Verification of linearity properties of a given continuous /discrete system. - 8.
 Verification of time invariance properties of a given continuous discrete system. - 9.
-Computation of unit sample, unit step and sinusoidal response of the given LTI system and verifying its physical Realizability and stability properties. - 10.
-Gibbs phenomenon. - 11.
+Computation of unit sample, unit step and sinusoidal response of the given LTI system and verifying its stability. - 10.
+Waveform synthesis using Laplace transform. - 11.
 Finding the Fourier transform of a given signal and plotting its magnitude and phase spectrum. - 12.
 Locating the zeros and poles and plotting the pole zero maps in s-plane and z-plane for the given transfer function. - 13.
 Generation of Gaussian Noise (real and complex), computation of its mean, M.S.
 Value and its skew, kurtosis, and PSD, probability distribution function. - 14.
 Sampling theorem verification. - 15.
 Removal of noise by auto correlation/cross correlation. - 16.
 Verification of Weiner-Khinchine relations. - 17.
 Checking a random process for stationary in wide sense.